50 Best Places to Travel in December

 New York City, New York

 New York City.
-No where else does the holiday season quite like New York.
-The Big Apple is dressed up in its holiday finest with fantastical window displays, amazing light shows and holiday cheer around every corner.
+It may be one of the best places to visit during Christmas break.
+The Big Apple is dressed up in its holiday finest with fantastical window displays, amazing light shows, and holiday cheer around every corner.

 One of my favorite spots in New York during the holidays is the Bank of America Winter Village at Bryant Park, a European-style holiday market with over 150 artisans and vendors.
 (Brianna of The Casual Travelist)